lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 {{RFC8724}} defines 3 fragmentation modes:

-* No Ack: this mode is unidirectionnal, no acknowledgment is sent back.
+* No Ack: this mode is unidirectional, no acknowledgment is sent back.

 * Ack Always: each fragmentation window must be explicitly acknowledged before going to the next.